moodlehq/moodle-plugin-ci/docs/UPGRADE-3.0.md

 Review the updated [.travis.dist.yml](https://github.com/moodlehq/moodle-plugin-ci/blob/master/.travis.dist.yml) and update your `.travis.yml` file in your plugin.
-For detailed information about the contents of `.travis.dist.yml` file, please see this [help document](TravisFileExplained.md).  **Please carefully** review the updated `.travis.dist.yml` as some steps have been removed and others added, like installation of Java 8, upgrade of NodeJS, etc.
+For detailed information about the contents of `.travis.dist.yml` file, please see this [help document](TravisFileExplained.md).  **Please carefully** review the updated `.travis.dist.yml` as some steps have been removed (like installation of Java 8, installing of NodeJS, etc.) and others added.

 A summary of the actions required may be: